bogaczmateusz/smartmeal/.ai/api-plan.md

 - **URL Path:** `/api/users/me`
 - **Description:** Deletes the current user's account, profile, and all recipes (cascading delete)
 - **Authentication:** Required (JWT token)
+- **UI Requirement:** Before calling this endpoint, the UI must display a confirmation modal with the warning: "This action cannot be undone.
+All your recipes and data will be permanently deleted." and require explicit user confirmation.
 - **Request Payload:** None
 - **Response Payload:**
   ```json